plone/training/docs/react/event_handlers.md

 ## Toggle Function

-To show or hide the answer we will add a toggle function to the component {file}`FaqItem.jsx`.
+To show or hide the answer, we will add a toggle function to the component {file}`FaqItem.jsx`.

 ## Exercise

-Write the toggle handler which will toggle the {file}`isAnswer` state variable and set the new state using the {file}`setAnswer` function:
+Write the toggle handler which will toggle the `isAnswer` state variable and set the new state using the `setAnswer` function:

 ````{admonition} Solution
 :class: toggle